d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-async.md

 ## Visualize the Optimization Process

-We visualize again the learning curves of every trial.
+Once more, we visualize the learning curves of every trial.
 Compares this to asynchronous random search in Section :ref:`sec_rs_async`.
-As we have seen for successive halving in Section :ref:`sec_mf_hpo`, most of the trials are stopped at 1 or 2 epochs, i.e $r_{min}$ or $\eta * r_{min}$.
+As we have seen for successive halving in Section :ref:`sec_mf_hpo`, most of the trials are stopped at 1 or 2 epochs ($r_{min}$ or $\eta * r_{min}$).
 However, trials do not stop at the same point, because they require different amount of time per epoch.
-If we would run standard successive halving instead of ASHA, we would need to synchronize our workers, before we can promote configurations to the next rung level.
+If we ran standard successive halving instead of ASHA, we would need to synchronize our workers, before we can promote configurations to the next rung level.

 ```{.python .input  n=60}
 import matplotlib.pyplot as plt